 Have cookies fallen off the site?
 Is CRM data not being passed properly?
 There are a myriad of questions that marketers must ask to ensure they are collecting the data necessary to plan out effective retargeting campaigns.

-- Consider DCO.
 Q1 is a period of self-gifting for many shoppers, so the relevance of the product being advertised is more important than the given promotion surrounding the item.
 Consider utilizing dynamic creative optimization (DCO) with a well-curated product feed to appeal to these shoppers in January and beyond.

 Finally, the best piece of advice is to not give up.
 When marketers take a serious look at why customers don’t come back, they also get an invaluable look at the barriers that might be hindering current acquisition efforts, as well.
 When a brand is able to offer a consumer experience that is repeatedly appealing, growth becomes second nature.
+And that means you have a better chance of improving client retention.